rdguez-mariano/rdguez-mariano.github.io/pages/acdesc.md

 ### Estimating tilt tolerances
 In order to estimate the tilt tolerance of AC-Q, AC-W, SIFT, and RootSIFT, under repetitive structures, a MATLAB function in our **Tester source code** was used.
 The github repository already comes with the image data base proposed in this paper.
 They are called upon by **"tolerance_test_ICIP.m"** .

-Use the following code to reproduce our results !
+Use the following code to reproduce our tests !

 ```matlab
 num_test = 100;